 Prioritize Effective Permissions

 Identity is the new perimeter.
 Failure to focus your resources on securing identities in your technology ecosystem will expose your enterprise to security and compliance risks.
 It should truly be one of the greatest priorities of modern cloud security.
-Key goals are increasing security, enforcing compliance, reducing business risk, and driving towards business growth and innovation.
+Key goals are increasing security, enforcing compliance, reducing business risk, and driving toward business growth and innovation.

 Here are some tips that enterprises can use to protect non-person identities.